Local Government Climate Action Program

 - Enable knowledge sharing among local governments and Modern Treaty Nations to promote innovative climate action across the province

-To be eligible for the first year of funding, applicants are required to:
+To be eligible for the 2023 funding year, applicants are required to:

 - Be signatories to the B.C.
-Climate Action Charter or be a B.C.
+Climate Action Charter (PDF, 70KB) or be a B.C.
 Modern Treaty Nation

-- Report on projects linked to one or more objectives from the CleanBC Roadmap to 2030 and/or the Climate Preparedness and Adaptation Strategy
+- Report on projects linked to one or more objectives from the:

-- a completed PDF version of the required program survey
+- Post a completed PDF version of the program survey and attestation form publicly

-Over the next year, the Province will work with local governments and Modern Treaty Nations to determine reporting requirements and program design for year two.
+Over the next year, the Province will work with local governments and Modern Treaty Nations to determine reporting requirements and program design for year three.

 Support for Indigenous communities